-Irish Landmark Trust manage three restored lightkeepers’ houses right beside the lighthouse.
+Irish Landmark Trust manage three restored lightkeepers’ houses right beside the lighthouse (sleeping five and seven), including one cottage evocatively named Blackhead Cutter (which sleeps four).
 Enjoy a stay in a house full of character and comfort, with antique furniture and seafaring curios true to its maritime past.
 From this truly unique setting, watch glorious sunsets and wake up to gorgeous sunrises.
 Be calm and content by the sea and by the sure, steady flash of the lighthouse beam.

 A quick history

 Blackhead Lighthouse was built and its light first exhibited in 1902.

 The lighthouse also had an explosive fog signal when it first began operation.